balenaltd/handbook/Summit-2020.md

 ## Introduction

 Summit 2020 ended up looking quite a bit different than we had originally planned and as such, it ended up being our first ever virtual summit!
-It was still an opportunity to pause and reflect, celebrate our achievements, create a shared vision for the future and build deeper relationships with out teammates.
+It was still an opportunity to pause and reflect, celebrate our achievements, create a shared vision for the future and build deeper relationships with our teammates.
 Despite not being able to all meet at one location, it was a fun and fulfilling experience as everybody on the team helped make it uniquely balena!
 Check [this blog post](https://www.balena.io/blog/how-we-ran-a-virtual-summit-for-100-people/) for more info on how we ran our virtual summit 2020.

 ## Keynotes